-Students enrolled in the Bachelor of Arts degree program are required to participate in a two semester internship program in their specialized fields.
+Students enrolled in the Bachelor of Arts degree program are required to participate in a minimum two semester internship program in their specialized fields.
 The internship program is practical field work in a specialized area of ministry and will be supervised by the student's academic advisor.
 A written report of the field experience will be submitted at the end of the second semester and will be graded by the academic advisor.
 It will be graded with satisfactory or unsatisfactory.
+All internships must be recorded as "satisfactory" to be permitted to walk in graduation.